-- Kids get too many valentine’s candies this time of the year.
-Why not bake healthy vegan valentine treats with your kids?
+- Kids get too many Valentine’s candies this time of the year.
+Why not bake healthy vegan Valentine’s treats with your kids?
 Search a few simple recipes in our Pinterest board for Valentine’s healthy treats here.

-- Make these cute Valentine’s activities games at home and help your kids match the cliparts.
+- Make these cute Valentine’s activities games at home and help your kids match the clipart.
 Read their favorite stories to make the day memorable.

-- Color these valentine’s printables greeting cards with your kids and gift them to their grandchildren with favorite healthy cookies.
+- Color these Valentine’s printables greeting cards with your kids and gift them to their grandchildren with their favorite healthy cookies.

 - Create an “I love you” photobook to color for your kids.
 Use this printable coloring photobook as a starting point.